If you miss a court hearing which you were ordered to attend as a defendant,

 punishable by a prison sentence of up to five years and a maximum fine

-maximum fine provided for the misdemeanor.
+or a maximum fine provided for the misdemeanor.

 Consult with a Lawyer Today